 PDO stands for polydioxanone which has been used in surgical sutures for many years because it can dissolve and be absorbed by the skin within six months without scarring.

 In a thread lift procedure, PDO threads are embedded just beneath the surface of the skin with a cannula – the same flexible tool used to inject filler.
 The introduction of the threads to the skin causes micro-trauma and kickstarts collagen production in the area which leads to increased volume and firmness over time.

 Types Of PDO Threads

-There are several different types of threads that can be used to lift and tighten sagging skin.
+Several different types of threads can be used to lift and tighten sagging skin.
 Some of the most common types of threads you may come across include smooth, barbed, and screws.

 Smooth PDO Threads – Just as the name implies, smooth PDO threads have no texture and can be used in a number of ways to tighten and repair skin.

 Barbed PDO Threads – Barbed threads are textured with small barbs that help grab ahold of the skin and create lift.
 A combination of barbed and smooth threads can be used together for the firm and lifted results.

 Screw PDO Threads – Screw threads are wrapped around the insertion device like a screw and are effective for creating volume beneath the skin.